sovware/directorist/readme.txt

 👉 **[Compare Listings](https://directorist.com/product/directorist-compare-listings/)** - Allows visitors to add a set of listings in a list and compare its features by viewing in a comparison table.

-🔥 **[Oxygen Builder Integration](https://directorist.com/product/directorist-oxygen-integration/)** - It combines all the functionalities needed to create a complete WordPress directory website using Oxygen Builder.
+👉 **[Oxygen Builder Integration](https://directorist.com/product/directorist-oxygen-integration/)** - It combines all the functionalities needed to create a complete WordPress directory website using Oxygen Builder.

-🔥 **[BuddyBoss Integration](https://directorist.com/product/directorist-buddyboss-integration/)** - It is used to integrate the giant Directorist with the popular BuddyBoss plugin.
+👉 **[BuddyBoss Integration](https://directorist.com/product/directorist-buddyboss-integration/)** - It is used to integrate the giant Directorist with the popular BuddyBoss plugin.
 It combines all the functionalities needed to create a complete community based WordPress directory website using Directorist plugin and BuddyBoss platform.

-🔥 **[BuddyPress Integration](https://directorist.com/product/directorist-buddypress-integration/)** - Directorist - BuddyPress Integration is a premium extension which makes Direcorist and BuddyPress work as a single integrated app, allowing you to build a hybrid listings directory and social network together.
+👉 **[BuddyPress Integration](https://directorist.com/product/directorist-buddypress-integration/)** - Directorist - BuddyPress Integration is a premium extension which makes Direcorist and BuddyPress work as a single integrated app, allowing you to build a hybrid listings directory and social network together.

+🔥 **[Multi Directory Linking](https://directorist.com/product/directorist-directory-linking/)** - If you are running multi-directories on your directory website, Multi-directory Linking will be an awesome extension that will allow your users to connect to other types of directories.

 🎉 **Themes:** Directorist Business Directory offers cost-effective premium [Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.